 Promoted on the back of speed (useful when in a coffee shop) and global reach as well as security.
 On that topic, it requires no personal data other than for payment and states that it does not collect or log any user traffic.

-Another multi-platform VPN, Romanian-based Cyberghost goes to some lengths to advertise its security features, its main USP.
+Another multi-platform VPN, Romania-based Cyberghost goes to some lengths to advertise its security features, its main USP.
 These include multi-protocol support (OpenVPN, IPSec, L2TP and PPTP), DNS leak prevention, IP sharing (essentially subnetting multiple users on one virtual IP) and IPv6 protection.
 Provisions around 50 servers for UK users.
-It also says it doesn’t store user data.
+It also says it doesn't store user data.

 PureVPN is based in Hong Kong but will let you connect to over 500 servers across 141 countries via a 256-bit grade encryption.
 Pretty impressive stuff.

 PureVPN is a good choice, offering a 'kill switch' and promising not to log any user activity, along with a simple interface, although, compared to others, this VPN could appear dated and lacking slick customer experiences.

 Spyware is a form of malware that plans itself in your systems and collects information about you without you knowing.